 Entrepreneurs: Rick Hopper

 Readerest keeps your eyewear safe and secure when it’s not on your face.
-You can easily attach your eyewear to any article of clothing and your glasses will be with you at all times.
+At all times, your glasses will be with you, easily attaching your eyewear to any clothing or article.

 |$250,000 for 25%||NO DEAL||NO SHARK|